 Volatile organic compounds

 VOC’s are the solvents used in the inks that contain carbon and evaporate into the air both during the printing process and when an ink container is opened.
 Petroleum-based inks release a high level of VOCs as they dry.
 They are hazardous and present numerous health concerns, affect the ozone layer, contributes to smog, and is a possible carcinogen.

-Another component is heavy metals in inks that can form a sludge during the recycling process of paper, and will be landfilled or incinerated.
+Another component is heavy metals in inks.
+They can form a sludge during the recycling process of paper, and will be landfilled or incinerated.
 One major concern is that those metals can leak into ground water, which could lead to a serious health issues in both humans and wildlife.

 While vegetable oils are a renewable resource, the pigment suspended in those oils is an often a toxic ingredient for which there are few substitutes.
-Certain colors of ink, even vegetable-based ink, contain heavy-metal pigments like cadmium, barium, and copper, which are associated with various health hazards.
+Certain colors of ink, even vegetable-based ink, contain heavy-metal pigments.
+These heavy-metals, like cadmium, barium, and copper are associated with various health hazards.
 If you choose colored ink, ask the printer for a color without heavy metals.

 The most important vegetable inks are mainly produced from soybean and linseed oil.
 Each type of oil comes with its own advantages.
 For example, soybean oil is relatively clear so it can provide more vivid colors than petroleum-based oils.
 Vegetable-based inks often employ a blend of oils to maximize quality and minimize drying times.